Oelgendy115/BME688-Project/README.md

 - Ensure that Python (and pip) are installed on your system.
 - If you need to update dependencies later, simply re-run the installer.
 - The installer sets the working directory to the project root automatically, so the relative paths will work correctly on both Windows and macOS.
-- For any issues or questions, please open an issue on the GitHub repository.

 Enjoy using the BME688 Project!